You’ve probably heard it before, and I say it often – rotate your greens!

 Should You Rotate Fruit?

 Fruit is supposed to be edible because that is how plants disperse their seed.
 You wouldn’t want to poison the ones helping you propagate, now would you?
 If an herbivore eats to many leaves, the plant dies.
 However, the eaten fruit helps plant species survive through seed dispersal.

 Now, that being said, some species of edible fruits do have small amounts of toxic compounds that aren’t acutely poisonous when eaten in normal amounts, but could build up over time and cause a problem.

-So the big takeaway here is that a varied diet consisting of a regularly rotating mix of different plant-based foods should not pose a health problem, but excessive eating of one particular fruit or vegetable over a period of time could lead to nutritional imbalances and in some cases, toxicity.
+So the big takeaway here is that a varied diet consisting of a regularly rotating mix of different plant-based foods should not pose a health problem, but excessive eating of one particular fruit or vegetable over a period of time could lead to nutritional imbalances and in some rare cases, toxicity.

 So don’t get stuck in a rut.
 Branch out and explore ALL areas of your store’s produce section!